ceph/ceph/doc/ops/manage/failures/radosgw.rst

-If some (or all) radosgw requests appear to be blocked, you can get some insight into the internal state of the ``radosgw`` daemon via it's admin socket.
+If some (or all) radosgw requests appear to be blocked, you can get some insight into the internal state of the ``radosgw`` daemon via its admin socket.
 By default, there will be a socket configured to reside in ``/var/run/ceph``, and the daemon can be queried with::

  $ ceph --admin-daemon /var/run/ceph/client.rgw help